buildbot/buildbot/master/docs/manual/cfg-reporters.rst

 If you want another format, don't hesitate to use the ``format_fn`` parameter to customize the payload.
-The ``build`` parameter given to that function is of type :bb:rtype:`build`, optionaly enhanced with properties, steps, and logs information.
+The ``build`` parameter given to that function is of type :bb:rtype:`build`, optionally enhanced with properties, steps, and logs information.

 .. _txrequests: https://pypi.python.org/pypi/txrequests
 .. _treq: https://pypi.python.org/pypi/treq